chaerulmarwan20/zwallet-backend/README.md

 npm install
 ```

-3. Create database named `zwallet` and import `zwallet.sql` from this repository
+3. Create a new database with a name `zwallet` and import `zwallet.sql` from this repository

 4. Create .env file